luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

 ## Appendix: libsecp256k1's ECDSA pubkey recovery code (Rust)

-For my own benefit (and hopefully yours too), I am including `libsecp256k1`'s[^libsecp256k1] Rust code to showcase how (recoverable) signing and pubkey recovery are typically implemented.
+For my own benefit (and hopefully yours too, especially if you are an Ethereum developer), I am including `libsecp256k1`'s[^libsecp256k1] Rust code (used in [Aptos](https://x.com/aptos)) to showcase how (recoverable) signing and pubkey recovery are typically implemented.

 Note that I've added some instructional comments to the code.